 The frequency of floating a horse is variable and is related to the individual horse.
-Often, we think of prevention on a mechanical device, like how often do you change oil in a car’s engine.
+So often, we think of prevention on a mechanical device, like how often you change the oil in a car’s engine.

 A horse is a living being and not a machine.
-It is the threshold of pain that determines how frequently you need to float.
+The threshold of pain determines how frequently you need to float.
 In other words, how they perceive the sharp points against their cheeks and tongue.
-It is also the hardness of the enamel and the number of chews in a day/month/year that also determine how fast they become sharp.
+The hardness of the enamel and the number of chews in a day/month/year also determine how fast they become sharp.

 Be sure to tune in to find out what other factors influence when is the right time to float.